2024 Scholarships - Kent County | CampusReel

 2024 Kent County Scholarships

 Kent County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 37% of Kent County residents in Michigan over the age of 25 have graduated with a professional degree - 10% have completed high school.
+Despite high costs, 11% of Kent County residents in Rhode Island over the age of 25 have graduated with a professional degree - 37% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Kent County residents in Michigan will continue to need help paying for college.
-18,178 men and 17,864 women are enrolled in grades 9-12 while 16,812 men 20,573 women are currently undergraduates in college.
+It’s clear that Kent County residents in Rhode Island will continue to need help paying for college.
+4,347 men and 4,620 women are enrolled in grades 9-12 while 3,559 men 4,739 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Kent County residents and can help pay for school in a variety of ways.
 Kent County scholarships, whether they are exclusively available to Kent County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Kent County residents.

 How much total award money and scholarships are available for Kent County residents?